rzajac/esp-ecl/examples/aes/README.md

 ## AES CBC encrypt / decrypt.

-Demonstrates how to:
-- Encrypt / decrypt buffer of data with AES CBC.
+Demonstrates how to encrypt/decrypt buffer of data with AES CBC.

 ## Flashing